fieldtrip/website/development/git.md

 #### Switch to master

 While you are working on the developmental branch called _welcome_, you might want to run some analysis on the main branch (called by default _master_).
-You can easily switch into the main branch wit
+You can easily switch into the main branch with:

 ```bash
 git checkout master